RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 The data structure is the core of the application.
 In Ribir the interface is just the presentation around the data structure, but not interfering with the data structure.
 So we need to define the Todo data structure first.

 Now let's define the simplest Todo application data structure.
 I call this structure `TodoMVP`.
 As a simplest Todo application it has a list of what it uses to save the collection of todo tasks at least.
-In Rust, we can use the `Vec` structure to describe a list, and then, the list must be able hold many task.
+In Rust, we can use the `Vec` structure to describe a list, and then, the list must be able to hold many tasks.
 A single task needs two fields, `done` and `description`.
 The `done` field is of type `bool` to describe whether or not the task is completed and the `description` field is of type `String` to describe task specific information.

 We can try to do it in `main.rs`.